 Her platitudes are a great starting place, but how?

 As we move through coping with difficult experiences, we must allow ourselves basic humanity and room to make mistakes.
-It’s not “total forgiveness now or give up.”
-Start with the intention to forgive yourself as much as you are able for that day, and then commit to try.
+It may not be “total forgiveness now.”
+Start with the intention to forgive yourself as much as you are able for that day, and commit to keep trying.

-There’s one more tool in your 12-step box.
-We can put our pasts to good use by helping others, even if it’s just sharing our experience and strength, which you have done here so valiantly.
+Another great help is putting your past to good use by helping others, like sharing your experience and growth as you did here so valiantly.
 This allows the past to be transmuted into a tool rather than a weight.